The only country to ever make me jealous was Canada.

 Canadians are pretty easy going people and it’d take quite a lot to actually piss one off; such is the level of their nicety.
 Just because someone doesn’t get angry or offended easily doesn’t give one carte blanche to do and say whatever you want though – it’s still necessary to act like a responsible human being here.
 Be respectful of the locals and they, in turn, will respect you.

 Racism is, and always should be unacceptable behavior.
 Given Canada’s large immigrant population, this topic is a particularly sensitive one to the population.
-Also try and avoid falsely identifying Canadians as Americans; though they won’t tell you to shove it (as an American might) it’ll still rub them the wrong way.

 I said it once during this travel guide for Canada and I’ll say it again: as an American, I really am jealous of what they got going in the Great White North.
 Canada is an amazing country: gorgeous landscapes, amazing citizens, culture out the wazoo; you name it they got it.
 If it was my choice, I’d trade in my passport immediately for a chance to join the Canadian ranks.